ljubmal/100-days-of-data-analytics/Progress.md

 **Today's topic**: Python for Data Science, week 4 and 5

 **Today’s progress:** Learned about Pandas, NumPy, working with APIs and webscrapping.
 Also performing ETL process (Extract, Transform, Load).
 Seems interesting so far.
-Next days I'm going to dedicate myself to polishing ETL techniques and working with APIs.
+Next days I'm going to dedicate myself to polishing ETL techniques and working with APIs, since this seems to be very important step in data analytics process.
+Also, Pandas and NumPy have a lot of important functionalities that require more attention, and several days in a row to learn and improve skills on that.

 ---